NumeroQuadro/notion-mini-app/README.md

 # Notion Task Manager Telegram Mini App

-A Telegram mini app that allows users to create and manage tasks in Notion databases directly from Telegram.
+A Telegram mini app that serves only for one user (its me hahaha) and allows to create and manage tasks in Notion databases directly from Telegram.

 ## Features